kdgonz7/SiAX/README.txt

   Raw memory can be allocated by the CPU, however, certain sizes of objects may need to be considered, depending on the alignments needed.

   The ALLOC instruction allocates memory into a new block.
+And as for the CPU block structure the first block (0) is always reserved for data/information.
+  It is NOT reusable.
+This is simply a block of memory which contains around 500
+  * SIZEOF int bytes for storage.
+And should only be used with LOADSTR instructions, when you need to quickly access and load memory.

+  The UNLOAD instruction unloads memory from the data block.

+        >     LOADSTR 5 65 66 67 68 69      ; 'ABCDE' loaded into volatile block
+        >     ...                           ; actions w/ volatile data
+        >     UNLOAD                        ; remove all memory (reset)

 3.0 Instructions
 =====